shikijs/textmate-grammars-themes/README.md

 Collection of TextMate [grammars](./packages/tm-grammars/) and [themes](./packages/tm-themes/), converted in JSON format and re-distributed as npm packages.

+Packages are automatically updated daily and published to npm whenever there are changes.

 Originally ported from [Shiki](https://github.com/shikijs/shiki).

 ## License